Fighting Games News

 What are the main Street Fighter tournaments?

 Street Fighter’s awesome gameplay and simple premise means that it’s perfectly suited for the dynamic world of esports.
-Ever since the game was released, it quickly became a big hit in the competitive gaming scene and $2 million in prize winnings has been awarded from nearly 100 separate Street Fighter tournaments so far.
+Ever since the game was released, it quickly became a big hit in the competitive gaming scene and $2 million in prize winnings has been awarded from nearly 100 separate Street Fighter tournaments in the first year alone.

-The best place to see the ultimate in Street Fighter esports is the Capcom Pro Tour that recently saw MenaRD pick up $250,000 for his exceptional fighting skills.
+The best place to see the ultimate in Street Fighter esports is the Capcom Pro Tour.
 The Evolution Championship Series also serves up plenty of great combat action with Japanese esports stars like Tokido and Kanunoko routinely delivering a masterclass in Street Fighter gameplay.